slabstech/ammanaaduge/about/index.md

 ---
-title: About Connecting The Dots
+title: About Ammama Aduge
-excerpt: "It all starts with a single dot"
+excerpt: "Food for the soul"
 modified: 2019-04-22T19:44:38.564948-04:00

 ---
-Short Story :
-      Bibliophile, Rangoli Artist, Super Mom
-Long Story :

-Hello,

-I sketch my dreams and life in abundance

-This site is a sneak peek into the work i do and everything else.
+Recipe's of Mom's Mom, Mom and Me

+Find the magic of the heart  > Food